 - presence of air or gas in the chest that makes the lungs collapse

 - excess fluid in the lungs

-- sleep apnea where breathing is interrupted during sleep
+- sleep apnea, which involves breathing interruptions during sleep

-- certain medications, including some narcotics and painkillers
+- certain medications, including some narcotics and pain relievers

 - experience severe and sudden shortness of breath

 - experience shortness of breath when at rest